ZhiweiZhen/COVID-19_NASA/README.md

 numpy <br />
 networkx

+### Requirements
+Please check therequirements.txt.

-### Training
+### Test an Example

-To run the experiment, set the dictionary to folder "CODE" and create the folder "OUTPUT".
+To replicate the results, please set the dictionary to the folder "CODE" and create the folder "OUTPUT".
 ```
 python3 <model_name>.py
 ```